 The positional distribution of the GATA-3 motif derived from the above database is also compared with Database of Transcription Start Sites (DBTSS) [34, 35].
 This database contains 32102 promoter sequences aligned with respect to the TSS.
 The rationale of using both databases (EPD and DBTSS) is that EPD is manually curated and is highly reliable, whereas DBTSS contains more promoters.

-in Bucher’s formulae is used as the smoothing percentage.)
+(The parameter S i in Bucher’s formulae is used as the smoothing percentage.)
 We adopted the criteria as described in : S i = 0 if the first term under logarithm in Formula 2 is larger than and otherwise, where

 The mono-nucleotide matrix thus built has 4 rows where each row represents each nucleotide and the columns represent positions inside the motif.
 The di-nucleotide matrix has 16 rows, with each row representing each di-nucleotide.
 The number of columns of the matrix represents the length of the motifs which is less by one for di-nucleotide PWM comparing to those for mono-nucleotide.

 To calculate the weight score S for a specific sequence we use the formula: